 The Future of Data is Connected and Open Minded.
 This was the takeaway from Connected Data London 2018, as well as the connection to naturally take us to Connected Data London 2019.
 In other words, the future is graph – knowledge graph.

 Today we are announcing our Keynote Speakers from Uber, Microsoft and Siren.io, taking us on a tour de graph.
 The full programme of the Connected Data Labs, our workshops with some of the world’s leading experts sharing their hands-on knowledge, is out too.
-Plus a slew of more exciting speakers, ranging from the cutting edge to the mainstream.
+Plus a slew of more speakers, ranging from the cutting edge to the mainstream.

 The future is graph – knowledge graph